The Courage to Reinvent Ourselves

 For over 50 years, he impressed upon me that although words and planning are important, action is what matters.

 Gordon’s business was selling auto parts.
 His career began as a parts delivery employee (on a bicycle!), and concluded as the owner of several stores.
-During that time, he dealt with more people than I ever will in my entire consulting career, and had a reputation for honesty and integrity that showed in his respect for his customers.
+During that time, he dealt with more people than I ever will in my entire consulting career and had a reputation for honesty and integrity that was evident in his respect for his customers.

 I am deeply grateful for the impact of two other individuals, David C. Baker, and Blair Enns of Win Without Pitching.